Go Back

 • Have the app?
 Unlock AccuWeather Alerts™ with Premium+

 Winds from the late-week storm will not be quite as intense as those of the midweek storm.
-However, some gusts of 40-50 mph are likely in coastal areas, which can easily knock over trees in the saturated soil.
-Another dose of strong winds will hammer the interior West from later Thursday to Friday.
+However, some gusts can still easily knock over trees in the saturated soil.
+Another dose of strong winds will hammer the interior West from Friday.

 Colder storms to lead to heavy Cascade snow